dakshvarshneya/synergy2018/README.md

 Rest of the website was made from scratch.

-The website is live at https://dakshvarshneya.github.io/synergy18/
+The website is live [here](https://dakshvarshneya.github.io/synergy2018/)